npxquynhdhsp/SAETNMDA/CODE/README.md

         2.2.
 Run ```train_TripletNet2_dis_k.py```
         2.3.
 Run ```kethop_kfold_va_dis_k_2_loai.py```.
     - For All in one in Independent test or De novo miRNAs: Run ```Inde_Test.py``` or ```Deno_mi.py```.
+  * Updated: This repository is implemented for the old version of this paper which used imbalanced training datasets.
+Please send email to me to download the newest version.